dotnet/docs-maui/docs/tutorials/notes-app/includes/shell.md

 - `<VerticalStackLayout>` is the only child object of the <xref:Microsoft.Maui.Controls.ContentPage>. <xref:Microsoft.Maui.Controls.ContentPage> can only have one child object.
 The <xref:Microsoft.Maui.Controls.VerticalStackLayout> type can have multiple children.
 This layout control arranges its children vertically, one after the other.
 - `<HorizontalStackLayout>` operates the same as a `<VerticalStackLayout>`, except its children are arranged horizontally.
 - `<Image>` displays an image, in this case it's using the `dotnet_bot.png` image that comes with every .NET MAUI project.

+  > [!IMPORTANT]
+  > The file added to the project is actually `dotnet_bot.svg`. .NET MAUI converts Scalable Vector Graphics (SVG) files to Portable Network Graphic (PNG) files.
+Therefore, when adding an SVG file to your .NET MAUI app project, it should be referenced from XAML or C# with a `.png` extension.
+The only reference to the SVG file should be in your project file.

 - `<Label>` controls display text.
 - `<Button>` controls can be pressed by the user, which raise the `Clicked` event.
 You can run code in response to the `Clicked` event.
 - `Clicked="LearnMore_Clicked"`